priyankash-citrix/terraform-cloud-scripts/azure/cloud_native/README.md

 controlling_subnet="<CIDR to allow Management Access>"
 ```

-For more information on Cloud Native Deployments, please see [Citrix Ingress Controller GitHub](https://github.com/citrix/citrix-k8s-ingress-controller)
+For more information on Cloud Native deployments, please see [Citrix Ingress Controller GitHub](https://github.com/citrix/citrix-k8s-ingress-controller).

 ## For Openshift Cluster

 This terraform can also be used to deploy Citrix ADC VPX in HA-INC mode for an OpenShift Cluster.
-For this you need to provide some additional parameter related to the OpenShift cluster deployed on Azure.
+For this you need to provide some additional parameters related to the OpenShift cluster deployed on Azure.

 ### High Level Additonal Configuration Entities created by the Terraform

 #### Networking
-1. VNET Peering between VNet of VPX HA and VNet of OpenShift Cluster.
+1. VNET Peering between VNet of VPX HA and VNet of OpenShift cluster.
-2. Route table and routes for VPX HA to reach pod network of OpenShift Cluster.
+2. Route table and routes for VPX HA to reach pod network of OpenShift cluster.

 #### Citrix ADC
-1. Routes in ADC VPX for reaching Openshift worker subnet via Server subnet of VPX HA.
+1. Routes in ADC VPX for reaching Openshift worker subnet through the Server subnet of VPX HA.
-2. Routes in ADC VPX for reaching Openshift pod network via Server subnet of VPX HA.
+2. Routes in ADC VPX for reaching Openshift pod network through the Server subnet of VPX HA.

 #### Openshift Cluster
 1. Network security rule in Network security group of openshift cluster for allowing traffic from ADC VPX SNIPs.

 ### High Level Additonal Configuration Entities created by the Bash script.
-As the OpenShift cluster is already created by `openshift-installer` before running this terraform, there are few configuration which can't be done with the terraform.
-For this we have provided one bash script.
-Please run the bash script after running terraform for doing rest of the required configuration.
+As the OpenShift cluster is already created by `openshift-installer` before running this terraform, there are some configuration which cannot be performed with the terraform.
+For this, a bash script is available.
+Run the bash script after running terraform for performing the rest of the required configurations.

-Following configuration will be done by Bash script:
+The following configurations is added by Bash script:
 1. OpenShift worker and master subnet association with the route table created for HA and pod network of OpenShift.
 2. Enables `IP Fordwording` in all the worker node VM's NIC to allow traffic from HA to the pod network of the Openshift Cluster.

-For more information on Cloud Native Deployments, please see [Citrix Ingress Controller GitHub](https://github.com/citrix/citrix-k8s-ingress-controller)

 ### Steps to Deploy:

 #### Prerequisites
-1. Terraform
+1. Ensure that you have Terraform.
-2. Azure CLI installed and configured using the command `az login`.
+2. Ensure that you have Azure CLI installed and configured using the command: `az login`.
-3. Kubernetes configuration utility `kubectl` installed
+3. Ensure that you have Kubernetes configuration utility `kubectl` installed.
-4. OpenShift Cluster up and running in Azure platform.
+4. Ensure that you have OpenShift cluster up and running in Azure platform.

 #### Clone the GitHub Repo